razeedazee/remnant2-instances/README.md

 These save file contain your world progress info.
 Importantly, they are also where quest items are stored.

-This separation of inforomation allows us to hot swap these saves with our profile by loading a save file that corresponds to the character number we want hot swapped.
+This separation of information allows us to hot swap these saves with our profile by loading a save file that corresponds to the character number we want hot swapped.

 This means you don't need a host to do these things.
 Here are some quick examples.